krishna2/krishna2.github.io/bg/author.md

 thapOnithim.

-And of course, Vyasa is also considered an avatar / sort of form of Lord Vishnu too - again Vishnu Sahasaranamam says "Vyasaya Vishnu roopaya, Vyasa roopaya Vishnave".
+And of course, Vyasa is also considered an avatar / form of Lord Vishnu too - again Vishnu Sahasaranamam says "Vyasaya Vishnu roopaya, Vyasa roopaya Vishnave" (roughly translated as "Vyasa is Vishnu and Vishnu is Vyasa").

 Just an amazing intricate weaving of characters.
 Hope you enjoyed this as much as I did/do.